vilijur/acnl-translated/README.md

 ### What's the fastest way to contact you?
 I'd say Discord would be fastest, followed by Twitter.

+### What folder are you working on as of now?
+Right now, I plan to tackle the `MailN` folder.

 # Documentation
 I do plan to document the prosess so that others can do not just text hacks, but also ROM hacks for Animal Crossing: New Leaf.
 As of right now, that documentation doesn't exist at all in any way shape or form.